 The Bible teaches moral absolutism in spirit, if not in specifics.
 We are to look to God’s Word, not our own judgment, to know what right and wrong behavior looks like.
 But because God’s creation reflects His character, it’s inevitable that men seeking wisdom would occasionally stumble upon His truths.

 God has placed in our hearts a standard of right and wrong that, if followed, would result in our being blessed (Romans 2:14–15).
 But our fallen nature and bent to sin cloud our conscience.
 Therefore, the Bible admonishes us to ask God for wisdom (James 1:5).
 Psalm 119:59 says, “I considered my ways and turned my feet to Your testimonies.”
 Consideration of human nature shows us our inability and our need for God: “If Your law had not been my delight, then I would have perished in my affliction” (Psalm 119:92).

 Discussing the philosophy of ethics from a secular, humanistic viewpoint is an interesting intellectual exercise, but the simple fact is that fallen man cannot discover truth and goodness without God.
-Like Abraham, there is only one way that we can be moral: "Then he believed in the LORD; and He reckoned it to him as righteousness" (Genesis 15:6).
+As in Abraham’s case, there is only one way that we can be moral: “Then he believed in the LORD; and He reckoned it to him as righteousness” (Genesis 15:6).

 © Copyright 2002-2014 Got Questions Ministries.